coardmiller/extended_psuedo_delta_neutral/README.md

 - `6NBS6TT7Y1SV2P53`
 - `E5ZYTD2FVXJA123W`

-## Features
+## ✨ Features

-- **Pseudo Delta-Neutral Strategy**: Goes long on BTC and short on ETH to hedge against directional market risk.
+- **📈 Pseudo Delta-Neutral Strategy**: Goes long on BTC and short on ETH to hedge against directional market risk.
 While it aims to minimize directional risk, it's important to note that this is not a perfect delta-neutral hedge.
-- **Data-Driven Hedge Ratio**: Automatically calculates the hedge ratio using one of several configurable methods:
+- **📊 Data-Driven Hedge Ratio**: Automatically calculates the hedge ratio using one of several configurable methods:
     - **EWMA (Exponentially Weighted Moving Average)**: A reactive method that gives more weight to recent price data.
     - **OLS (Ordinary Least Squares)**: A statistical method that uses a rolling window of historical data.
     - **Volatility Ratio**: A simpler method that uses the ratio of the two assets' volatilities.
-- **State Management**: Saves the bot's state (open positions, hedge ratio, etc.) to a `state.json` file, allowing it to resume operations after a restart.
+- **💾 State Management**: Saves the bot's state (open positions, hedge ratio, etc.) to a `state.json` file, allowing it to resume operations after a restart.
-- **Intelligent Reconciliation**: At startup, the bot checks if its saved state is consistent with the positions on the exchange and makes adjustments if necessary.
+- **🧠 Intelligent Reconciliation**: At startup, the bot checks if its saved state is consistent with the positions on the exchange and makes adjustments if necessary.
-- **Stop-Loss Protection**: Includes a configurable stop-loss to protect against excessive losses on either leg of the pair.
+- **🛡️ Stop-Loss Protection**: Includes a configurable stop-loss to protect against excessive losses on either leg of the pair.
-- **Safe Shutdown**: Designed to leave positions open when interrupted (e.g., with Ctrl+C) to prevent unintended closing of positions.
+- **🔌 Safe Shutdown**: Designed to leave positions open when interrupted (e.g., with Ctrl+C) to prevent unintended closing of positions.

 ## Screenshot

 ![Bot in action](screen.png)

-## Getting Started
+## 🚀 Getting Started

 ### Prerequisites